KidoHyde/CrashLibs/README.md

 # CrashRefrences
-A library for Crash's ultrakill functions heavily based on [url=https://github.com/wafflethings/Atlas]Waffle's Atlas Library[/url]
+A library for Crash's ultrakill functions heavily based on Waffle's Atlas Library](https://github.com/wafflethings/Atlas) with additions for adding new weapon slots